AACHILLESS/Anomaly-Traffic-Detection-BNF/README.md

 The one_dimension_packet.py in /anomalib-main/anomalib/data is the data module special for traffic.

+The implementation details of our model can be found in /anomalib-main/configs/model/semiflow_config.yaml.

 ## Local Install
 The dependency lists are in the /anomalib-main/requirements.
 We highly recommend utilizing the Local Install method to install Anomalib.